nibunabu/ais-mtu-fix/README.md

 # AIS Fibre MTU Fix for UniFi Dream Machine Pro

-Sick of random disconnects, slow international speeds, and VPN issues on AIS Fibre?
-You're not alone.
 This script fixes the MTU/MSS misconfiguration that AIS's PPPoE implementation causes on UniFi Dream Machine Pro (and probably other UniFi gateways).

 ## The Problem